-Sage is a plant that counts a great many species, over 900, and it exists as a perennial, an annual, a biennial, and as shrub, too.
+Sage is a plant to grow as a perennial, annual, biennial, and for landscaping, too.

 - Health: health benefits of sage